How much does it cost to hire a house cleaner?

 Most house cleaners do basic tasks such as vacuuming, dusting, toilet and shower cleaning, general kitchen cleaning and tidying up.
 (Photo by Elizabeth McQuern)

 Keeping your house clean can be a monumental task, especially if you work full time, have young children or pets or all of the above.
 As a result, many busy homeowners are hiring a professional house cleaner to help lower their stress and make their lives easier.
-But how much should these services cost, and exactly what are homeowners getting for their money?
+But how much should house cleaning services cost, and exactly what are homeowners getting for their money?

 How house cleaning services charge